 The Sublingual Vein

-The sublingual consumption method is much more effective than ingestion.
+The sublingual CBD consumption method is much more effective than ingestion.
 People place a few drops under the tongue and hold it there for up to two minutes.
 That’s it!
-CBD works quite well when used in this way.

 Some of the best effects of New Phase Blends exclusive products come from sublingual use.

-Inhaling CBD products is also an effective method of consuming CBD.
+Inhaling CBD products, like CBD flower or vapes, is also an effective method of consuming CBD.
 Inhalation causes rapid absorption of CBD to the bloodstream, increasing bioavailability.
+Keep in mind, CBD vapes can cause health issues.

 *Due to the nature of smoking and the recent vaping crisis, New Phase Blends chooses not to sell any smokable CBD or vape products.